TACC/Lmod/docs/source/index.rst

    The lua functions use in a modulefile.

 Locating Modules:
    How Lmod a module file to load.

 Providing a Standard Set of Modules
    Providing your users a way to read their default collection or a system standard.

+Software Hierarchy
+   How to use a Module hierarchy with Lmod.

+Configuring Lmod
+   How to configure Lmod to match site expectations.

 PURPOSE
 ^^^^^^^